Bishop's University: Bandeen Hall

 Bandeen Hall was originally used as a gymnasium for undergraduates and for the boys of Bishop's College School.
 In 1950 the room was converted into a dining-hall for the Norton-Pollack residence complex.
 After 1971 the room served as the undergraduate Pub, and for a time housed temporary studios for the Fine Arts departments of Champlain College and the university.

 In 1990, funds raised by the Learning for Life campaign were used to convert the area into a concert hall; it was named for the late Robert A. Bandeen, a former Chancellor of the university, and his wife, Mona Blair Bandeen.

 Centennial Theatre

-Centennial Theatre opened as a performing arts centre in 1967, with a mandate to provide a theatrical and cultural platform for English-speaking residents in the Eastern Townships.
+Centennial Theatre opened as a performing arts centre in 1967 as a Centennial project celebrating Canada's 100th birthday, with a mandate to provide a theatrical and cultural platform for English-speaking residents in the Eastern Townships.
 The theatre combines the wide auditorium style of a Greek amphitheatre with an Italian stage house, with proscenium and flies.
 It has seating for 549.